TakyiuLo/youtube-api/README.md

 This is the backend and API repo for project YoutubeX.

 # Planning
-ok 1 user can crud channel id
+- check 1 user can crud channel id
-uncheck 2 users can receive their private playlist
+- uncheck 2 users can receive their private playlist

 # Process
 It took me about 3 days to understand OAuth and get back a token.
 So everytime